Astronaut Scott Kelly, Neil DeGrasse Tyson React To Stephen Hawking’s Death

 After the news of Stephen Hawking’s death went public, well-known personalities from different fields took to social media to express their grief.
-Retired astronaut Scott Kelly, who made headlines recently due to NASA’s twins study, and Startalk host Neil deGrasse Tyson are just some of the people who sent out their condolences on social media.
+Retired astronaut Scott Kelly, who made headlines recently due to NASA’s twins study, and Startalk host Neil deGrasse Tyson are just a couple of the people who sent out their condolences on social media.

 As reported by Hollywood Life, Stephen Hawking’s death is a great loss to the scientific community.
 Several people reacted to his death including notable figures in the field of science.